 When you build equations, you need to know the commands that produce all the different mathematical symbols and notation.
-A good source is the American Mathematical Society (AMS).
-It is worth mentioning at this stage that while LATEX does excellent mathematical type setting, AMS has improved on the capabilities through their AMSLATEX extension.
-If you just need to type set a few formulas and ordinary equations, basic LATEX should be more than sufficient.
-But if you need some more special features, they are almost certainly available through the AMSLATEX extension.
+A good source to how to write mathematics is the guide by Downes and Beeton (2017).
+It is worth mentioning at this stage that while LATEX does excellent mathematical type setting, AMS has improved on the capabilities through their AMSIATEX extension.
+If you just need to type set a few formulas and ordinary equations, basic IATEX should be more than sufficient.
+But if you need some more special features, they are almost certainly available through the AMSIATEX extension.